velartrill/velartrill.github.io/orig/dinner-at-moms.md

 The woman standing outside the door is not Pelican Sablecrest, infamous spinster and neighborhood crank.
 In fact, she’s young, younger than Jasmine.
 She’s Kaparttu, possibly mixed, dressed in the brown leather cuirass of the Sisterhood, but with a messenger bag over her shoulder in place of a bandolier and holstered gun.
 Black armbands encircle her bare upper arms, the emblem of the regime on one and one Jasmine doesn’t recognize on the other.
 Behind her, at a respectful distance, is another woman in a Sisterhood uniform, older — and armed.

-The woman at the door gives Jasmine a friendly smile.
-“Is this the residence of Lily Spring-Dahlia and family?” she asks politely in fluent Khmaira — Khmaira that sounds far too slick and practiced to Jasmine’s keen ears.
+The woman at the door gives Jasmine a friendly smile. {kh/Is this the residence of Lily Spring-Dahlia and family?} she asks politely in fluent Khmaira — Khmaira that sounds far too slick and practiced to Jasmine’s keen ears.

 Acting on a deeply-embedded instinct, Jasmine steps out into the hall, pulling the door shut behind her.
 “I’m sorry, can I help you?” she asks, in equally practiced tones, sizing up the two women as she speaks.
 The younger one can’t be older than her early twenties, and she’s a bit smaller than Jasmine.
 Her skin is fair and unblemished, free of scars, bruises, or telltale tattoos; her arms are slim, with little in the way of muscle.
 Her ungloved hands look soft and uncallussed.
 In fact, the uniform is the only intimidating thing about her. *Not a fighter,* Jasmine concludes. *I can take her if I have to.*